ClosedXML/ClosedXML/README.md

 [💾 Download unstable CI build](https://ci.appveyor.com/project/ClosedXML/ClosedXML/branch/develop/artifacts)

-ClosedXML makes it easier for developers to create Excel 2007+ (.xlsx, .xlsm, etc) files.
-It provides a nice object oriented way to manipulate the files (similar to VBA) without dealing with the hassles of XML Documents.
-It can be used by any .NET language like C# and Visual Basic (VB).
+ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
+It aims to provide an intuitive and user-friendly interface to dealing with the underlying [OpenXML](https://github.com/OfficeDev/Open-XML-SDK) API.

 [For more information see the wiki](https://github.com/closedxml/closedxml/wiki)